robcsi/gvfilter.vim/README.md

 Other features include:

-	o The last command can be repeated by calling a command created specially for that purpose.
+- The last command can be repeated by calling a command created specially for that purpose.
 The plugin remembers the last assembled command

-	o The user is also able to continously filter the current buffer, by using two commands which use VIm's timer mechanisms.
+- The user is also able to continously filter the current buffer, by using two commands which use VIm's timer mechanisms.
 The _Start and _Stop commands facilitate this.
 This is very useful when wanting to filter growing files, like logs.

-	o When repeating the last command, both manually or by using the timer commands, the changes in the file done by the last command are undone, the file is reloaded from the disk.
+- When repeating the last command, both manually or by using the timer commands, the changes in the file done by the last command are undone, the file is reloaded from the disk.
 In this sense filtering very large files is not recommended because of VIm's undo mechanism's memory usage (see :h undolevels and :h E342), as undo information is kept in memory.
 When using very large files, setting undolevels to a smaller value or disabling it is a possible path to follow.

-	o The assembled command can be displayed for the user to see what has been executed.
+- The assembled command can be displayed for the user to see what has been executed.

 Check the help file for more infomation: https://github.com/robcsi/gvfilter.vim/blob/master/doc/gvfilter.txt

+## Version
+0.1.0

+## Copyright - 2016 - 2017
+Robert Sarkozi